 - Robert D. Reischauer, Ph.D., a Distinguished Institute Fellow and president emeritus of the Urban Institute, which he led for 12 years before he stepped down in February 2012.
 From 1989-1995, he served as the director of the U.S. Congressional Budget Office (CBO) and was CBO’s assistant director for human resources and deputy director from 1977 to 1981.
 Reischauer was previously a senior fellow in the Economic Studies Program of the Brookings Institution (1986-89 and 1985-2000) and senior vice president of the Urban Institute (1981-86).
 A nationally recognized economist, Reischauer has written and lectured on a wide range of topics, including federal budget policy, health reform, social welfare issues, and the Medicare and Medicaid programs.
 He is an elected member of the American Academy of Arts and Sciences, the National Academy of Medicine, the Academy of Social Insurance and the National Academy of Public Administration.
 Reischauer served on Harvard’s governing boards from 1996-2014, serving as Senior Fellow of the Harvard Corporation from 2010-2014.
 He served as one of two public trustees of the Social Security and Medicare trust funds from 2010-2015, and serves on the boards of several educational and nonprofit organizations.
 He was a member of the Medicare Payment Advisory Commission from 2000-2009 and was its vice chair from 2001-2008.
 He also chaired the National Academy of Social Insurance’s project, “Restructuring Medicare for the Long Term.”
 He holds an A.B. from Harvard and a master’s and Ph.D. from Columbia.

-- Rakesh Rajani is presently on sabbatical.
-Until April 2018 he served as the Director of Civic Engagement and Government program at the Ford Foundation in New York, responsible for US and global work on voting rights, democratic participation, taxes and budgets, and protecting civic space.
+- Rakesh Rajani is the Vice President of Programs at Co-Impact, a philanthropic platform to support system change investments in the global south and a visiting fellow at the Center for Global Development.
+Until May 2018 he served as the Director of Civic Engagement and Government program at the Ford Foundation in New York, responsible for U.S. and global work on voting rights, democratic participation, taxes and budgets, and protecting civic space.
 From 2008 to 2014 he founded and served as the Head of Twaweza, an East African organization that promotes citizen agency, open government, and basic education.
 He is also a founding member and past co-chair of the Open Government Partnership, which involves 75 countries covering more than two billion people.
 From 2001 to 2007 Rakesh served as the founding executive director of HakiElimu, Tanzania’s leading citizen engagement and education advocacy organization.
 He has also played key roles in establishing the Foundation for Civil Society, the Tanzania Media Fund, Policy Forum and other civil society platforms in Tanzania.
 He has consulted on issues related to education, human rights and governance for Google.org, the Hewlett Foundation, Hivos and UNICEF, among others.
 Rakesh serves on several national and international boards and was a fellow of Harvard University from 1998 to 2013.
 He has written and edited over 400 papers and popular publications in English and Swahili.
 Rakesh holds a master’s degree in theological studies from Harvard University and a bachelor’s degree in Philosophy and English and American literature from Brandeis University, where he graduated summa cum laude and was elected to Phi Beta Kappa.

 - Atila Roque, a social and environmental justice advocate and one of the founders of the World Social Forum.
 He is the executive director of Amnesty International, Brazil, and was executive director of INESC (Institute for Economic and Social Studies), one of Brazil’s best-known NGOs, until 2011.
 In addition to his long-time involvement with many social movements, NGOs, and communities, Atila has coordinated a program on public policies and globalization at the Brazilian Institute of Economic and Social Analyses, served as director of the Brazilian Association of NGOs, and, as executive director of Action Aid USA in the 2000s, initiated an intensive effort to link with grassroots constituencies in the U.S. He has been a member of the International Coordinating Committee of Social Watch and on the Coordinating Committee of the Brazilian Network on Trade and Regional Integration (Rebrip), and is a trustee for, among others, the Brazil Human Rights Fund and the Center for Studies on Public Security and Citizenship (Brazil).
 Atila has a Bachelor’s Degree in History, a Master’s Degree in Political Science, and a strong belief in “the power of feminism to disturb the collective and to reveal deeply rooted authoritarianism.”